RKelln/5-directions/public/writing/ppf.md

 </div>

 Notes:
 Early work into neural models and evolutionary models of intelligence began before the first digital computers.
-William Grey Walter's tortoises were built with light sensor, touch sensor, propulsion motor, steering motor, and a two vacuum tube analogue computer.
+William Grey Walter's tortoises were built with a light sensor, touch sensor, propulsion motor, steering motor, and a two vacuum tube analogue computer.

 Robots, a term coined in 1920 to describe imagined artificial workers, like Walter's and Nicolas Schöffer's _CYSP 1_ were being used to experiment with connectionist and cybernetic models of intelligence.
 These theories are precursors to artificial neural networks and involve connections and feedback loops as well as direct sensing of the environment as primary components of intelligence.

 Norbert Weiner characterized cybernetics as concerned with "control and communication in the animal and the machine".
-The goal of control was generally homeostasis or self-organization, or more generally, a resistance to change away from optimal conditions.
-When these optimal conditions lay on the borders of stasis and chaos, those unpredictable boundary areas where computation can form, like in Rule 110, then life and intelligence can arise.
+The goal of control was often homeostasis or self-organization, or more generally, a resistance to change away from optimal conditions.
+When these optimal conditions lay on the borders of stasis and chaos, those unpredictable boundary areas where computation can form, like we found in the first tutorial in Rule 110, then life and intelligence can arise.

 Donald Hebb put forth the unexpected and hugely influential idea that knowledge and learning occurs in the brain primarily through the formation and change of synapses between neurons - concisely stated as Hebb’s Rule: "neurons that fire together, wire together".